 No matter the size or scope, every construction project seeks to benefit from strategic planning and efficient execution.
-In our current time of physical distancing, construction companies are in need of an alternative to the traditional sticky-notes-in-a-room solution.
+Even before the global pandemic made physical distancing necessary, construction companies were in need of a better alternative to the traditional sticky-notes-in-a-room solution.
 Enter digital pull planning.

 When looking at your project as a whole, you should start off by identifying smaller targets, phases, or milestones and then assigning target completion dates to each “chunk.”
 Once published via your software, everyone will know what the chunks are along with their associated due dates.
 Consider how much more efficient and effective this is versus living in some spreadsheet or sticky notes wall—the software simply does it all for you.

 This approach also is more durable and makes the entire project more cohesive by tying things together.
 This will allow you to survive the pull and the associated realities of what’s happening on the ground by aligning them with the ongoing schedule in a living document.
 Best of all, smaller chunks reduce errors because everyone sees them.
 The more eyeballs on them, the less chance there is for mistakes.

 2. Schedule a “Pull Session” for each “Chunk”

 Pull only one “chunk” at a time and then invite all internal stakeholders and trades, including the Foreman, Superintendent, Design Lead, Owner’s rep, Trade Lead, Scheduler, Project Manager, Safety officer/lead, and QA/QC.
 Planning with sub-pulls fixes the pain of getting everyone in one room together and can make planning video conferences more manageable.
 Also, pull planning software can help you get granular with your sub-pulls and set it up so you have a date for plan + subs = location.
 The software then sends reminders to everyone about the pull and emails that give a way to confirm they will be there.

 3. Once Together, Start by Defining All Activities